cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 Therefore Player 1's strategy is to choose Tennis $$p = 3/5$$ and Power Rangers $$1 - p = 2/5$$.
 This is a mixed strategy equilibrium because there is a probability distribution over which strategy to play.

+This result comes about because these are the probabilities for P1 that induce P2 to be indifferent between Tennis and Power Rangers.

 By symmetry, P2's strategy is to choose Tennis $$2/5$$ and Power Rangers $$3/5$$.

 This means that each player is choosing his/her chosen program $$3/5$$ of the time, while choosing the other option $$2/5$$ of the time.
 Let's see how the final outcomes look.